 We’ll always have Paris

 It’s not possible to write about the most romantic destinations without including the French capital.
 Paris, with its narrow alleyways, buzzing squares, scenic boulevards and regal parks is tailor-made for lovers.
-“The City of Love” is filled with chic arrondissements but the most romantic is the cobble-stoned hilltop neighborhood of Butte-aux-Cailles.
+“The City of Love” is filled with chic arrondissements but the most romantic is the cobble-stoned hilltop neighbourhood of Butte-aux-Cailles.
 Here, old-fashioned street lamps meet pastel houses and quaint bistros.
-Filled with Art Nouveau elegance, gourmet shops and lush rooftops, this village-like oasis has become a favorite for artists and is the perfect spot to meander hand-in-hand.
+Filled with Art Nouveau elegance, gourmet shops and lush rooftops, this village-like oasis has become a favourite for artists and is the perfect spot to meander hand-in-hand.

 Housed in a pink Montmartre maisonette, La Maison Rose is about as romantic as it gets.
 Classic French farm-to-table cuisine meets Italian cucina povera in the form of seasonal, locally sourced sharing plates.
 Catalan painter Ramon Pichot bought the house in 1905 and used it as a studio hosting guests such as Salvador Dalí and Pablo Picasso.
 His wife later decided to paint the facade pink and turn it into a restaurant.